Cannabis Business Information

 This page contains links and information relevant to all cannabis businesses interested in locating in Emeryville.
 Potential operators are encouraged to review all the following documents.

-The Emeryville City Council has placed a Commercial Cannabis Business Tax on the November 6, 2018 ballot.
-If approved by a majority of Emeryville voters, this measure would impose an ongoing tax on cannabis businesses of up to 6% on gross receipts for cannabis businesses operating in the city.
-The measure would not authorize new cannabis storefronts or businesses in the City.
+The Emeryville City Council placed a Commercial Cannabis Business Tax on the November 6, 2018 ballot, known as "Measure S".
+Measure S was approved by a majority of Emeryville voters, and it imposes an ongoing tax on cannabis businesses of up to 6% on gross receipts for cannabis businesses operating in the city.

 Cannabis Business Permitting Information

 Businesses that manufacture, distribute, process, store, test, label, transport, research and development, or deliver cannabis or cannabis products are permitted in the areas indicated on the map below labeled “Areas where Cannabis Manufacturing is Permitted”.
 These businesses require a Conditional Use Permit, Operator’s Permit and State permit prior to commencement of operations.
 There is no maximum number of available permits specified in the City’s ordinance.
 Conditional Use Permits are administered by the Planning Division of the Community Development Department, and issued by the Planning Commission.
 Operator’s Permits are administered and issued by the Police Department.